Diastasis Recti Abdominis (Separated Abs)

 How do you know if you have DRA?

 You can perform a simple self-check to see if you have DRA.
-If after doing the self-check you think you have a diastasis, even mildly, you should definitely see your preferred physical therapist for a proper assessment and treatment plan.
+If after doing the self-check you think you have a diastasis, even mildly, you should see your preferred physical therapist for a proper assessment and treatment plan.

 Diastasis Recti Self-Check